ARC: Consistent, Low-Latency Delivery via Receiver-Side Scheduling: Discussion and Limitations

 \section{Discussion and Limitations}

 The asymmetric response can retain residual latency after a delay spike, since it decreases more slowly during the subsequent valley; the clamp parameter \(\delta\) limits how much of this residual drift can accumulate.
-The quantization step \(\gamma\) should be commensurate with the application cadence to avoid visible stepping.
+The quantization step \(\gamma\) should be commensurate with the spacing of data arrivals at the sender to avoid visible stepping.
 The guard \(G\) improves safety for in-order transports at the cost of small delays when predecessors are late.

 Receiver-side scheduling is complementary to transport-level mechanisms.
-It does not replace congestion control, retransmission, or existing jitter buffers, but instead adds a timing layer that operates on recovered objects.
-Exploring joint design with transport algorithms and automated parameter selection based on observed trace statistics are natural extensions of this work.
+It does not replace congestion control, retransmission, or existing jitter buffers, but instead adds a timing layer that operates on recovered blocks.
+Exploring joint design with transport protocols and automated parameter selection based on observed trace statistics are natural extensions of this work.